rhawl97/TOBIGS_STUDY/README.md

 ---

-## -Big Data Analysis Study
+## - Big Data Analysis Study

-## -Lectures & Assignments
+## - Lectures & Assignments

-## -Statistics, Machine Learning, Deep Learning and so on
+## - Statistics, Machine Learning, Deep Learning and so on

-## -Problem Solving and Algorithms
+## - Problem Solving and Algorithms